newtonproject/HEP-specification/DApp-Process.md

 #### Welcome to Newton DApp Ecosystem

-* The DApp develeper is an important group of Newton Community.
-Developers can join mining by providing variety of services in Newton Community Economy.
+* The DApp developer is an important group of Newton Community.
+Developers can join mining by providing a variety of services in Newton Community Economy.
+* All Users' consuming actions will get NEW incentives by uploading to NewChain.
+* Newton Project provides NewPay SDK, technical documentation, and back-end management for DApp developers.

+#### DApp Application Process

+1. Become Newton community node

+2. NewID login

+3. DApp/DWeb application info and developer info

+4. Upload PublicKey

+5. Get NewPay-SDK

+6. Submit your DApp/DWeb

+7. Operation fee

+8. Reveiw policy

 #### 欢迎加入牛顿DApp生态